Snapbrillia/quadraticvoting/src/README.md

   updated is the total Lovelaces received.
 This leads to a negligable growth for subsequent transactions,

-  - A UTxO carrying the donated Lovelaces, an equal amount of `V` (where its token name is used to store the donor's public key hash), and a datum that holds the target project's information (probably only its identification UTxO),
+  - A UTxO carrying the donated Lovelaces, a single `V` asset (where its token name is the target project's identifier), and a minimal datum that holds the donor's public key hash.

   - A change output going back to the donor's wallet.